trebeljahr/trebeljahr.com/_booknotes/immune.md

 > A single drop of your blood contains about 13.000.000.000.000 Antibodies.

-There are also Memory B Cells which just sit down in the lymph and chill, waiting for the sign of another antigen they match to, if they find one, the immediately start multiplying and immediately become plasma cells producing antibodies without T Helper Cell activation!
-Basically this forms a shortcut to the Adaptive Immune System activation which means it kicks into gear much earlier and therefore before the infection had much time to spread and therefore no symptoms will really be caused by re-infections.
+There are also Memory B Cells which just sit down in the lymph and chill, waiting for the sign of another antigen they match to, if they find one, the immediately start multiplying and immediately become plasma cells producing antibodies without T Helper Cell activation! this forms a shortcut to the Adaptive Immune System activation which means it kicks into gear much earlier and therefore before the infection had much time to spread and therefore no symptoms will  be caused by re-infections.

 T Cells can also turn into different types of memory cells.
 Tissue Resident Memory T Cells, that stay locally and will wake up the immune system again if they detect signs of another infection as well as Effector Memory T Cells that look for the antigens from their infection in the lymph.
 There are also Central Memory T Cells, that when finding the same antigen again, produce Effector Memory T Cells en masse to help against a new infection of the same pathogen.